Edmara/prog-front/README.md

 # prog-front
-this project is destined to web programming college classes
+This project is destined to web programming college classes